Join the Friends of Allensworth for our next special event, rededication.

-This special Annual Rededication is presented to renew the commitment of the
+This year’s Annual Rededication is presented to renew a commitment of California’s

 Colonel Allensworth State Historic Park is where the Friends of Allensworth celebrate the achievements of California’s Black pioneers, those responsible for establishing the town of Allensworth.
 Allensworth’s pioneers established the California Colony and Home Promoting Association and incorporated in June 1908, with their stated purpose being “to create sentiment favorable to intellectual and industrial liberty.”

 The Friends of Allensworth pledge to live up to the ideals that are Colonel Allen Allensworth’s.
 We re-affirm our faith in the community he founded; we reconsecrate ourselves to the task that was his and ours, and rededicate ourselves to the unfinished work and will strive to make this community a glowing monument to his sacred memory and one that shall live throughout the ages.